ShahnawazDev/MetaNews/README.md

 # MetaNews
- Visualizing future of Newspaper, with Meta News-Just scan the newspaper with our app.
+ Visualizing the future of Newspaper, with Meta News-Just scan the Newspaper with our app.

 # Steps to run the app:
- 1. Download apk file and install it in AR supported android device.
+ 1. Download apk file and install it on AR supported android device.
- 2. Download attached pdf, it have the image target ( page no.- 1,2,3,7,17,25, and last second)
+ 2. Download the attached pdf, it has the image targets on pages no.- 3,4,5,9,19,28, and 40.
- 3. Scan the pdf to view demo in our app.
+ 3. Scan the pdf to view the demo in our app.